When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Is My Baby Losing Hair?

-Those first few months are exciting.
-Your baby changes a lot every day, and that includes their hair.
+Those first few months are a whirlwind of changes.
+Your baby grows every day, and their hair is no exception.

-Baby hair loss often happens within the first six months.
-Some babies only lose a few strands at a time, while others might develop large bald spots.
-But don’t panic; your baby’s new locks should grow out again in no time.
+Baby hair loss usually peaks within the first six months.
+Some infants shed just a few strands, while others develop large bald patches.
+Try not to panic; those locks almost always grow back.

 3. Cradle Cap